textninja/textninja.github.io/posts/2021-01-04-build-simple-jekyll-blog.md

 # Daily Tech Challenge #6
-## Building a simple blog with Jekyll
+## Build a simple blog with Jekyll

 Today, my challenge was to explore Jekyll and build a simple blog with it.
 I was expecting it to be a rather easy challenge, and a change of pace after slogging